What Causes a Stock Market Bubble?

 One of the prevailing beliefs in the financial world is that markets are efficient.
 This means that asset prices have already accounted for all the information available.
 But market bubbles show that sometimes actors can discount or misread signs that asset values have become inflated.
 This typically happens after long stretches of time during which prices have marched higher.

-Stock market bubbles are said to occur when there’s the illusion that share prices can only go higher.
+Stock market bubbles may occur when there’s the illusion that share prices can only go higher.
 While bubbles and boom-and-bust cycles are part of markets, investors should understand that stock volatility is usually inevitable in stock investing.

 Ready to invest in your goals?
 It’s easy to get started when you open an investment account with SoFi Invest.
 You can invest in stocks, exchange-traded funds (ETFs), mutual funds, alternative funds, and more.
 SoFi doesn’t charge commissions, but other fees apply (full fee disclosure here).